This page does not have a description.

 How to Hard Boil Fresh Eggs

-Source: Three Oaks Farm & Guest House (Entered by Dee and Stephen Eichler)
+Source: Three Oaks Farm & Guest House (Entered by Stephen Eichler)

 Folks say that fresh eggs do not hard boil well… actually, they boil fine, the problem is peeling the shell off without tearing up the white.
 Here is the secret to hard boiling fresh eggs…